 Remodeling work was completed by late 2013.
 At the end of the fall 2013 semester, many of the faculty and departments that had been housed in Baker Hall moved into the newly-renovated quarters in Bartlett Hall.

-Compiled by Library Assistant Susan Witthoft; edited by University Archivist Gerald L. Peterson, July 1996; substantially revised by Gerald L. Peterson, with research assistance by Student Assistant Janelle Iseminger and scanning by Library Assistant Gail Briddle, June 2004; last updated, January 28, 2015 (GP); photos updated and citations added by Graduate Assistant Eliza Mussmann, November 11, 2021.
+Compiled by Library Assistant Susan Witthoft; edited by University Archivist Gerald L. Peterson, July 1996; substantially revised by Gerald L. Peterson, with research assistance by Student Assistant Janelle Iseminger and scanning by Library Assistant Gail Briddle, June 2004; updated, January 28, 2015 (GP); photos updated and citations added by Graduate Assistant Eliza Mussmann, November 11, 2021.